Skip to main content

 • Expands Agent Orange presumptive locations to include Thailand military bases, Guam, American Samoa, Johnston Atoll, Laos, and Cambodia

-• Adds new Agent Orange presumptive conditions: bladder cancer, hypertension, MGUS (monoclonal gammopathy of undetermined significance), parkinsonism, and hypothyroidism
+• Adds new Agent Orange presumptive conditions: hypertension and MGUS (monoclonal gammopathy of undetermined significance).
+Note: bladder cancer, parkinsonism, and hypothyroidism were added by the FY2021 NDAA, not the PACT Act

 • Strengthens radiation exposure benefits for atomic veterans, including Enewetak Atoll cleanup crews, Palomares responders, and Thule AFB responders